Alfresco/alfresco-community-repo/CONTRIBUTING.md

 * All new public methods have JavaDoc
 * The JavaDoc should be compliant with [Java8 DocLint](http://openjdk.java.net/jeps/172)
 * Comments are added only where very necessary
+* The strings which are shown to the user (in the UI) should be put in localization property bundles.
+Our localization team will handle the translations if required.

 ##### Commit message
 * Separate subject from body with a blank line